This book is for you, when you want to explore the method of Moonshot Thinking and want have answers to the following questions:

 Friederike Riemer (née Korte), Miikka Leinonen, Felix M. Wieduwilt, Harald Neidhardt, Sonja Doupnik, Maximilian Horst, Hannah Lucia Spiel, Angela Schmitz-Axe

-This programme will help you to become fully versed in exponential technologies, and to create moonshots for your company.
+This programme will help you to become fully versed in creating Moonshots & Desirable Futures for your company by applying exponential technologies.
 Upon completion, you will be equipped with the foundations necessary to steer the dialogue and to mastermind technologically-informed strategies.